Consistency vs Intensity in Training: How to Balance Both

 Reduced training quality

-High intensity without consistency is like sprinting in a marathon, unsustainable and counterproductive.
+High intensity without consistency is like sprinting in a marathon, unsustainable, counterproductive, and a fast track to either injury or burnout.

 How to Balance Consistency and Intensity